 All members of the audit committee are independent as defined in the New York Stock Exchange listing standards applicable to audit committee members.
-The board of directors has determined that Mr. J. Michael Cook and Mr. Michael L. Eskew are audit committee financial experts, as defined in the rules of the Securities and Exchange Commission.
+The board of directors has determined that Mr. J. Michael Cook is an audit committee financial expert as defined in the rules of the Securities and Exchange Commission.